GoblinDBRocks/GoblinDB/README.md

 - Add test cases for events.
 [Issue 8](https://github.com/GoblinDBRocks/GoblinDB/issues/8) [Pull Request 44](https://github.com/GoblinDBRocks/GoblinDB/pull/44)
 - Add errors FAQ and improve messages adding links to the docs (in dev mode only).
 [Issue 14](https://github.com/GoblinDBRocks/GoblinDB/issues/14) [Pull Request 46](https://github.com/GoblinDBRocks/GoblinDB/pull/46) Thanks to [Andrés](https://github.com/drewler) :100:
 - Add ambush functions events hooks.
 Now you can listen to **ambush-change**, **ambush-add**, **ambush-update** and **ambush-remove**.
-- Add support for detaching all events of the same type for all the callbacks asociated.
+- Add support for detaching all events of the same type for all the callbacks associated.
 Ex.
-Detaching the listeners for 4 diferent callbacks on change event.
+Detaching the listeners for 4 different callbacks on change event.

 **Bug fixes:**